 Sociology | University of Minnesota

 I am a doctoral candidate at the University of Minnesota and a Fellow at the Interdisciplinary Center for the Study of Global Change.
-I am also a Resident at the Charles Babbage Institute (U of MN), a center for the history of information technology.
-My research and teaching interests lie in economic sociology, digital sociology, and global political economy.
+I am also a Resident at the Charles Babbage Institute (U of MN), a center for the history of computing.